FadedIllusions/AAE_Notebook_002_GeoNED/README.md

 In representing a AAV, the choice of model representation can make the planning problem easier or harder to solve.
 So, how are we going to represent the model?

 One of the most common, and familiar, representations is via a coordinate frame using latitude and longitude.
 This is known as the Geodetic Frame.
 In the Geodetic frame, we'll specify the AAV's altitude as its position above the surface of the Earth, leaving latitude and longitude to specify its position on the Earth's surface.
-(Lat/Lon can be given in degrees, minuts, seconds or degrees decimal.)
+(Lat/Lon can be given in degrees, minutes, seconds or degrees decimal.)

 ![geodeticframe](images/geodetic.png)